RamjanthaP/MediumContext/README.md

 The mechanics behind it is.

 1. A user publish a post
-2. A webhook in Storyblok will call amaceit.com/api/storyblokToLinkedInWebhook (located under src/pages/api/storyblokToLinkedInWebhook.tsx) which in turn will
+2. A webhook in Storyblok will call amaceit.com/api/storyblokToLinkedInWebhook (located under src/pages/api/storyblokToLinkedInWebhook.tsx) which in turn will....
+TODO: Investigate and documentate

 ## Folder structure